best practices for endpoint security

 Endpoints are always the entry point for data breaches.
-Given the impact a breach can have on your organization, applying best practices for endpoint security is of paramount importance.
+Given the impact a breach can have on your organization, applying endpoint security best practices is of paramount importance.
 The risks to your organization are growing higher every year.
 According to the Identity Theft Resource Center (ITRC), the number of data breaches grew by 17% in 2021 versus 2020 with 1,291 breaches through the first three quarters of the year.

 And the average cost of a data breach is escalating as well.
 Based on research from IBM and the Ponemon Institute, the average cost of a data breach reached $4.24 million USD in 2021, the highest it has been in the last 17 years.
 They also found that the average cost was $1.07 million USD higher in breaches where remote work was a factor in causing the breach, which shows just how vulnerable endpoints can be to cybersecurity threats with our current remote and hybrid working models in place.